PabloCanovas/chatgpt-whisper-streamlit-voice-assistant/README.md

 # ChatGPT + Whisper + Streamlit = Voice assistant!

 This is an small app based on ChatGPT and deployed with Streamlit.
+The repo also include a version to run directly from console.

 * Receives input audio through the microphone
 * Transcribe (or translate if necessary) with Wishper API